AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.3895

 Funding

-This study was supported by the University of Saskatchewan Dean’s Scholarship to Zimmerling, a Natural Science and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship-Doctoral (CGS-D) to Zimmerling, and by the Discovery Grants from NSERC to Zhou and Chen.
+This study was supported by the University of Saskatchewan Dean’s Scholarship to Amanda Zimmerling; the Natural Science and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship-Doctoral (CGS-D) to Amanda Zimmerling; and the Discovery Grants from NSERC to Yan Zhou and Xiongbiao Chen.
 VIDO receives operational funding from the Government of Saskatchewan through Innovation Saskatchewan and the Ministry of Agriculture and from the Canada Foundation for Innovation through the Major Science Initiatives.
 This work is published with the permission of the director of VIDO as manuscript series #1049.

 Conflict of interest